rabbitmq/rabbitmq-oauth2-tutorial/README.md

 It is **VERY IMPORTANT** to grant the required permission to the *exchange* `jms.durable.queues`.

-Applications which needs to send JMS messages require of these permissions:
+Applications which send JMS messages require of these permissions:
 - `rabbitmq.configure:*/jms.durable.queues`
 - `rabbitmq.write:*/jms.durable.queues`
 - `rabbitmq.read:*/jms.durable.queues`